gts-software/snapsync/readme.md

 ### Synchronize Files

-*Scenario:* You have to devices (A and B) which store a version of a specific file and you want to update the version on device B to the version provided on device A.
+*Scenario:* You have two devices (A and B) each storing a different version of a particular file, and you want to update the version on device B to the version provided in device A.

 ```sh
 # Usage: